 - Don’t speculate about legal issues – leave that for legal, e.g., don’t write “we breached the contract”.
 You simply may not be aware of all of the contractual obligations and how to truly interpret the agreement or the facts.
 If you need legal advice, ask the legal department directly and be sure it is clear in the body of the email that you are seeking legal advice so as to best maintain any applicable privilege.

-- Avoid “gung-ho” statements e.g., “dominate the market,” “destroy a competitor,” “leverage our dominate position,” or “impede a competitor/competition”.
-These types of statement may get the testosterone pumped up but they can come back to bite you in court.
+- Avoid “gung-ho” statements e.g., “dominate the market,” “destroy a competitor,” “leverage our dominant position,” or “impede a competitor/competition”.
+These types of statements may get the testosterone pumped up but they can come back to bite you in court.
 Be boring and stick to the facts.
 It’s a business document.
 Treat it like that.

 - Project names matter, e.g., “Project Death Star” may be funny to you, but will not be funny to the jury.
 Keep project names boring.

 - Don’t send an email telling someone to destroy or delete emails/documents (e.g., “delete this email after reading”).
 This type of email is probably worse than whatever was in the email you were trying to get deleted.
 Trying to explain what you really meant will likely be hard.
 And, once you send an email, you can pretty much bet it will be around for years and years regardless of any instruction to delete it.
 I used to tell my folks “The only things left after full-out global nuclear war will be cockroaches and regrettable emails.”